MarcusHSmith/marcusmth/content/blog/how-to-ace-your-code-review-interview.md

 `LGTM` - Looks Good to Meet - what the reviewer says when it’s ready to merge

-`NIT` - This is like a nice to have or a small thing that is a minor moment.
+`nit` - This is like a nice to have or a small thing that is a minor moment.
 “You could name this x instead of y”

+`WOMM` - Works on My Machine - test the feature locally on client to ensure it works as expected

 **How to Review:**